psidnell/ofexport2/DOCUMENTATION.md

 Normally ofexport2 is in project mode, i.e. the project hierachy is used for filterng and output:

-    of2 -ti available
+    of2 -available

 By using the "-c" option, the tool operates in context mode:

-    of2 -c -ti available
+    of2 -c -available

-It's an error to try and use a project filter in context mode and vice versa.
+It's an error to try and use a project mode filter (like -pn that specifies project name) in context mode and vice versa.

 #### Filtering by Text